Luet oppimateriaalin englanninkielistä versiota. Mainitsit kuitenkin taustakyselyssä

 The RoboSpeak instructions callsub and return don’t work yet, but you’ll soon fix

 that.
-First, though, you should read the Subprograms section in
+First, though, you should read the Subprograms section in Tribe’s Scaladocs and answer the questions below.

-In order to implement these methods, you’ll need to give each tribal bot its own call stack.
+stack.
 The bot can use the stack to track which subprogram calls are active and where it

 The TribalBots projects comes with a Frame class, which represents very simple call-stack

 frames.
 Take a look.

 In principle, you could represent the call stack as, say, a Buffer[Frame].
 However, we’ll

 instead go for a collection type that is specifically designed for representing stack-like

 A call stack is a special case of the more generic concept of a stack (pino).
 A

 The Scaladocs in RobotTribes describe a Stack class with these methods; read the

 specification.
 There’s little in the way of

-implementation yet, though; see Stack.
+implementation yet, though; see Stack.scala.

+Implement Stack.
 Use a private variable that refers to an auxiliary collection that

 stores the stack’s contents.
 That auxiliary collection could be a buffer or a vector,

 if you prefer, but we recommend that you consider the List type described below.